tttapa/Control-Surface/doxygen/pages/MIDI.md

 Control Surface supports sending and receiving MIDI messages in many different
 ways: over a standard 5-pin DIN MIDI cable, over USB, over Bluetooth, over WiFi ...
-Each of those methods is available as a “MIDI Interface” class in the code, you can find a full overview in the @ref MIDIInterfaces module.
+Each of those methods of transport is available as a “MIDI Interface” class in the code, you can find a full overview in the @ref MIDIInterfaces module.

 The interfaces you're most likely to use are:
 - @ref USBMIDI_Interface : the Arduino will be recognized as a MIDI USB device